ryuichiueda/slides_marp/advanced_vision/lesson4e.md

 ### DDPM Training Method (ANN)

 - Prepare an extended U-Net
-(We'll explain the Transformer version later.)
     - Allows input of the amount of diffusion (time) from the original image
-- Other tricks
 - Loss function and training
-- Train to output the previous step of the noisy image
+    - Train to output the previous step of the image
     - Compare the noisy image created in the program on the previous page with the above (squared error)
-- Subtracting the values ​​of $\boldsymbol{x}_0^{(j)}$ from each other allows for comparison of noise.
+        - Subtracting the values of $\boldsymbol{x}_0^{(j)}$ from each other allows for comparison of noise.
         - Squared error is derived from the complex Bayesian inference formula.

 ![bg right:28% 100%](./figs/ddpm_training.png)